krancour/brignext/PROPOSAL.md

 so).
 The benefits of _keeping_ the user account and thereby maintaining the relational integrity of the underlying data store seem to outweight the finality of hard-deleting the account.
-Users who require their Brigade access to be revoked can therefore have their accounts _locked_ by a user manager.
+Users who require their Brigade access to be revoked can therefore have their accounts _locked_ (instead of deleted) by a user manager.

 Non-human users-- such as event gateways-- will utilize service accounts that human Brigade administrators may manage directly using the CLI/API.
 Service